berwynhoyt/wordcount-sections/README.md

 # Wordcount Bookmarked Sections in Libreoffice Writer

-This is a Libreoffice Writer extension that counts words in each section of a file and displays each wordcount in the status bar or document.
-Its purpose is to show your progress when writing a document or essay that has word limits on each section.
-For example: Abstract, Essary, Bibliography, and Footnotes.
+This is a Libreoffice Writer extension that counts words in each section of a document and displays each wordcount in the status bar or inserted into the document as a field.
+Its purpose is to let you know when you're nearly done writing each section.
+For example: Abstract, Essay, Bibliography, and Footnotes.

 ## Usage